openaire/guidelines-data-archives/docs/field_alternateidentifier.rst

 The type of the alternateIdentifier.

-*Exemplary Values for Secondary Identifiers (Established and non-Standard Identifier Types):*
+*Exemplary values for secondary identifiers (established and non-standard identifier types):*

 * ``ARK`` - |ARK|
 * ``DOI`` - |DOI|